Dean151/Minesweeper-iOS/Readme.md

 # Minimal Minesweeper for iOS
 This minesweeper game is designed to be the simplest in look and use.
-Test it for free on the App Store (when Apple reviewed it !) : http://apple.co/1W5Xw2K
+Test it for free on the App Store (when the app will be approved) : http://apple.co/1W5Xw2K

 # Licence
-This source code is for consulting only.
-Please do not use or reuse this source code in one of your project without a written authorization from myself.
+This source code is on Github for consultation purposes only.
+Please do not use or reuse all or fraction of this code in one of your project without receiving an authorization from myself.

+Feel free to contact me for it anyway !

 Nonetheless, you're free to build this app for YOUR PERSONAL USE ONLY.